Rozafa Castle

-Rozafa Castle (Kalaja e Rozafës) or Shkodër Castle (Kalaja e Shkodrës) is a castle near the city of Shkodër, in northwestern Albania.
+Rozafa Castle (Kalaja e Rozafës) or Shkodër Castle (Kalaja e Shkodrës) is a castle in the city of Shkodër, in northwestern Albania.
 It rises imposingly on a rocky hill, 130 m above sea level, surrounded by the Buna and Drin rivers.
 Shkodër is the seat of Shkodër County, and is one of Albania's oldest and most historic towns, as well as an important cultural and economic centre.